Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Introduction

 \item In some scenarios, the computation of gradient information is possible but very expensive.
 For example, in the online sensor selection problem \citep{joshi2008sensor}, evaluating the stochastic gradient requires the inverse of matrices, which generates $\O(d^3)$ computation cost per iteration, where $d$ is the number of sensors in the network.
-In addition, the storage for gradient calculation also requires an $O(d^3)$ memory, which could be practically infeasible. \item In some statistical problems such as quantile regression and its variants \citep{koenker2005}, the objective function is not differentiable.
-Extending the gradient definition to nonsmooth functions is generally nontrivial, and techniques of defining sets of local differential characteristics suffer from the incompleteness of chain rule in complex problems \citep{nesterov2005lexicographic}. \end{itemize}
+In addition, the storage for gradient calculation also requires an $O(d^3)$ memory, which could be practically infeasible. \end{itemize}

 This paper aims to study the asymptotic properties of the Kiefer-Wolfowitz stochastic optimization and conduct online statistical inference.
 In particular, we consider the problem,

 where $f(\tth; \zet)$ is a convex \emph{individual loss function} for a data point $\zet$, $F(\tth)$ is the \emph{population loss} function, and $\tth^\star$ is the true underlying parameter of a fixed dimension $d$.
 Let $\tth_0$ denote any given initial point.
 Given a sequentially arriving online sample $\{\zet_n\}$, the \cite{robbins1951stochastic} algorithm {\rm}, also known as the stochastic gradient descent (SGD), iteratively updates, \begin{itemize} \item[\rm ] $\tth_{n}^\rm=\tth_{n-1}^\rm-\eta_n g(\tth_{n-1};\zet_n)$, \refstepcounter{equation} \textup{(\theequation)} \end{itemize} where $\{\eta_n\}$ is a positive non-increasing step-size sequence, and $g(\tth; \zet)$ denotes the stochastic gradient, i.e., $g(\tth;\zet)=\nabla f(\tth;\zet)$.
 In the scenarios that direct gradient measurements are inaccessible to practitioners, the \cite{Kiefer1952} algorithm {\kw} becomes the natural choice, as \begin{itemize} \item[\kw ] $\tth_{n}^\kw=\tth_{n-1}^\kw-\eta_n \widehat{g}(\tth_{n-1};\zet_n)$, \refstepcounter{equation} \textup{(\theequation)} \end{itemize} where $\widehat{g}(\tth_{n-1};\zet_n)$ is an estimator of $g(\tth_{n-1};\zet_n)$.
 Under the univariate framework ($d=1$), \cite{Kiefer1952} considered the finite-difference approximation